Share it

 Steps to Prep

-First, soak the burghul in lemon juice for extra flavor, for at least half an hour.
+First, in a medium bowl, soak the burghul in lemon juice for extra flavor, for at least half an hour.

 Meanwhile, wash and dry the parsley.
 Get rid of the stems and keep the part with the leaves.